Hiya AI Phone

 Busy business professionals: small business owners, real estate agents, and service workers

-We began with a broader set of 8 exploratory questions covering onboarding, feature accessibility, interaction with AI features, and user behavior.
-After early participant screening and alignment with PM and Research, we narrowed them to the 4 questions that directly impacted adoption, trust, and AI workflows.
+We began with 8 exploratory questions covering onboarding, feature discovery, AI interactions, and calling workflows.
+After alignment with the UX team, we narrowed the scope to 4 questions most critical to adoption and trust.

 TRANSLATING OUR FINDINGS